What happens on a Sunday Morning?

 Sunday morning is the focus for church life.
 Here's our usual pattern:

-2:30pm Sunday school classes for adults, youth and children - during school term time only.
+9:30am Sunday school classes for adults, youth and children - during school term-time only.

 This pattern is a little different from that of some other churches.
-We begin the afternoon with Sunday School classes.
+We begin the morning with Sunday School classes.
 Then, having enjoyed refreshments together, we gather for church.
 We encourage whole families - including all but the youngest children - to do church together.
-Thus, there are two things you may notice about Sunday afternoons at Immanuel if you're a newcomer...
+Thus, there are two things you may notice about Sunday mornings at Immanuel if you're a newcomer...

 Firstly, we're together for quite a while on Sundays!
 Some folk just come to the church service.
-But most of our regulars get stuck into the whole afternoon, coming along to Sunday School at 2:30pm (term time only) and not rushing away in too much of a hurry when the church service finishes at 5pm.
+But most of our regulars get stuck into the whole afternoon, coming along to Sunday School at 9:30am (term-time only) and not rushing away in too much of a hurry when the church service finishes by 12 noon.
 There's great variety within each Sunday, plus good opportunities to grow friendships with other church members.
 Overall, we enjoy making more of the Lord's Day.

 Secondly, most children stay in church throughout the service.
 Our church services are not dumbed down in any way.
 And we do provide a staffed creche for the youngest children to use during church if they need it.
 But we encourage whole families - including our children - to do church together if possible.
 Of course, children can make a bit of noise and they do wriggle... and we are completely fine with that!